airbytehq/airbyte/airbyte-cdk/python/cdk-migrations.md

 # CDK Migration Guide

+## Upgrading to 4.1.0
+We are unifying the `BackoffStrategy` interface as it currently differs from the Python CDK package to the declarative one.
+The different is that the interface will require the attempt_count to be passed.

+Main impact: This change is mostly internal but we spotted a couple of tests that expect `backoff_time` to not have the `attempt_count` parameter so these tests would fail ([example](https://github.com/airbytehq/airbyte/blob/c9f45a0b85735f58102fcd78385f6f673e731aa6/airbyte-integrations/connectors/source-github/unit_tests/test_stream.py#L99)).

+This change should not impact the following classes even though they have a different interface as they accept `kwargs` and  `attempt_count` is currently passed as a keyword argument within the CDK.
+However, once there is a CDK change where `backoff_time` is called not as a keyword argument, they will fail:
+* Zendesk Support: ZendeskSupportBackoffStrategy (this one will be updated shortly after as it is used for CI to validate CDK changes)
+* Klaviyo: KlaviyoBackoffStrategy (the logic has been generified so we will remove this custom component shortly after this update)
+* GitHub: GithubStreamABCBackoffStrategy and ContributorActivityBackoffStrategy
+* Airtable: AirtableBackoffStrategy
+* Slack: SlackBackoffStrategy

+This change should not impact `WaitUntilMidnightBackoffStrategy` from source-gnews as well but it is interesting to note that its interface is also wrong as it considers the first parameter as a `requests.Response` instead of a `Optional[Union[requests.Response, requests.RequestException]]`.

 ## Upgrading to 4.0.0

 Updated the codebase to utilize new Python syntax features.
 As a result, support for Python 3.9 has been dropped.
 The minimum required Python version is now 3.10.